Reaction ODE System

 Jacobian wrapper

 The integrator provides a wrapper that sits between the integration routines and the network’s implementation of the Jacobian.
-Its flow is (for VODE):
+Its flow is:

 Note